 Take some time to research what type of diet your child was accustomed to before you travel.
 If you are able to visit the home or orphanage where your child received care, ask your child’s caregivers about their specific diet and preferences.
 When eating out during your adoption trip, buffets can also be a very helpful resource as you learn their likes and dislikes in foods.
 Once home, take time to ease them into your home cuisine, trying to include foods that are familiar to them.
 Keeping a few known “likes” always at hand for snacks or meals can help reassure a child that they have food security in your care.
 Learn to make a few simple dishes from their culture or grab carryout from a restaurant that has familiar cultural dishes.
 This can be a treat for everyone and will help reassure your child.

 The homecoming experience itself can be overwhelming for both the child and the parents.
 After hours and hours of traveling, it might be difficult for you to entertain extended family members and friends while also caring for the needs of your new child.
 With the transition in caregivers, foods, schedule, sights, sounds, etc. continuously in play for a child transitioning into their new family, the added sensory intake of navigating the attention of strangers can initially feel overwhelming to the child.
 Postpone visits for a few days while you recover from jet lag, allowing your child to make their initial transition home at their own pace.
-For ideas on how to invite your friends and family into this process, read this sample letter.

 At first, time differences and jet lag can wreak havoc with your schedule and routine, but make sure that you start moving in the direction of your regular bed times, meal times, play times, prayer times – whatever is the norm for your family – as soon as possible.
 Not only will the routine help your child’s transition, it will also help the rest of the family adjust to their new normal.